Additivity of higher rho invariants and nonrigidity of topological manifolds: Additivity of higher rho invariants

 \subsection{Simplicial complexes and refinements}

 In this subsection, let us describe a refinement procedure for a given triangulation $M$.
 This refinement procedure produces a particular subdivision of $M$, denoted by $\sub(M)$, such that all successive refinements $\sub^n(M) \coloneqq \sub(\sub^{n-1}(M))$ have uniform bounded geometry, that is, uniform with respect to $n\in \mathbb N$.
+There are other treatments of subdivision schemes in the literature which also achieve the uniformity of bounded geometry \cite{MR1799608}\cite{MR3153953}.
 The following discussion is taken from \cite{higsonxie-witt}.

 Let us first recall the notion of typed simplicial complexes. \begin{definition}[cf. \cite{MR0327923, MR1115824}] Suppose $M$ is a simplicial complex of dimension $n$.
 Let $M^0$ be the set of vertices of $M$.
 A \textit{type} on $M$ is a map $\varphi: M^0\to \{0, 1, \cdots, n\}$ such that for any simplex $\omega\in M$, the images by $\varphi$ of the vertices of $\omega$ are pairwise distinct.
 A simplicial complex equipped with a type is said to be \textit{typed}. \end{definition}